Everything You Should Know About How Kubernetes Works

 These are some of the basic kubectl commands in Kubernetes, but there are many others if you'd like to learn more.

 To deploy an application, you first need a configuration file in YAML format, like docker-compose.yml.
-In the YAML file, you specify the name of your application, which containers to use, and the CPU/memory resources needed to build your application.
+In the YAML file, you specify the name of your application, the desired state of your application, which container images to use, and the CPU/memory resources needed to build your application.
 You then deploy your application using the kubectl apply command discussed earlier.

 When deploying applications, you also need to specify which disk volume you want to attach, what services are needed to expose your application, and which role is available to use the application.
 We'll go over that next.